Joint information from KTH and the relevant unions concerning salary review

 Central agreements regulate salary level setting at KTH.
 These central agreements also stipulate an annual salary review.
-The review date is 1 October 2019.

 What characterizes a good salary dialogue?